Simin-Ma/GRwHS/README.md

 Each run directory records fold-level metrics (`fold_*` subdirectories), resolved configuration, and full metadata so reports can cross-reference calibration statistics (`tau_summary.json`) or tuning diagnostics (`tuning_summary.json`).

 > Need a quick reference for the fairness contract (identical preprocessing, nested CV grids, τ heuristics, R-hat checks)?
 See `docs/fair_benchmark_protocol.md`.
+>
+> **Implementation details.** `grwhs.experiments.runner` draws the outer folds once per dataset repeat and hands the exact same `OuterFold` objects to every model (no per-model shuffling).
+The nested inner CV routine is only invoked when a method config supplies a `model.search` grid (ridge/Lasso/SGL); Bayesian baselines (GRwHS, RHS, GIGG, etc.) never read `splits.inner`, so they do not indirectly peek at outer-test data.

 ## 5. Outputs & Artifacts